 If you take a director’s loan of more than £10,000, HMRC will treat it as a ‘benefit in kind’.
 If the company does not charge you interest on the loan, or it charges less than the official rate, HMRC will charge the official rate of interest to calculate the benefit in kind.

-For 2024-25, the official rate of interest is 2.25%.
-Therefore, if a loan of £10,000 was outstanding for 12 months, the benefit in kind would amount to £225.
+The official rate of interest for 2025-26 is 3.75%.
+Therefore, if a loan of £10,000 was outstanding for 12 months, the interest charge would amount to £375.

 Tax on expenses and benefits